 - Percy – born 21st December 1909.
 In 1938 he married Lottie Wilcox in the Thornbury area.
 They settled in Haresfield, Stroud.
 In September 1938 Percy was charged with stealing a garden hoe valued at six shillings, the property of Lister & Co., Dursley.
 He was fined £1

-- Jack – born 17 October 1910.
+- Jack – born 17 October 1908.
 He became a Petty Officer in the Royal Navy and settled in South Africa.
+His naval record describes him as being 5ft 4 inches at the age of 18, 33 inch chest, dark brown hair with brown eyes and fresh complexion.
 He married Olive Marslan.
 Jack died in Capetown in 1963.
 Olive died there on 18th July 2002.

 - Frank Worthy – born 27th February 1912.
 Frank was known locally as ‘Wormy’.
 He married Florence Attwood of Oaxhill in Somerset.
 He died 17th January 1971.
 Florence died 8th May 1997.
 Click here to read about Frank and his family

 Grace – Grace was born on 20 October 1913.
 In 1944 she married local baker, Henry Thompson.
 Click here to read more